Halfmoon man says newly approved blood cancer drug is giving him more time with loved ones

 Being in such great shape, he could not understand why he he felt so bad.

-Multiple Myeloma is the 2nd most common blood cancer in the U.S. Twelve years ago when Chris was diagnosed there were only a few treatments available.
-Thanks to research and clinical trials there are now many more treatments.
+Multiple Myeloma is the second most common blood cancer in the U.S. Twelve years ago when Chris was diagnosed, there were only a few treatments available.
+Thanks to research and clinical trials, there are now many more treatments.
 One drug recently granted accelerated approval by the FDA is proving to be a game-changer.

 BCMA stands for “B Cell Maturation Antigen”, which is a protein on the surface of most myeloma cells.

-Dr. Lonial added, “And what an antibody drug conjugate realy does is bring in an antibody that has chemotherapy hooked on to the back of it.
-So it is a way of delivering a very
+Dr. Lonial added, “And what an antibody drug conjugate really does is bring in an antibody that has chemotherapy hooked on to the back of it.
+So it is a way of delivering a very targeted-wise specific chemotherapy.”

-Dr. Lonial says it’s the first time they have been able to use this targetted approach against multiple myeloma.
+Dr. Lonial says it’s the first time they have been able to use this targeted approach against multiple myeloma.

 He says patients like Chris, who participated in the trial in 2016 through Dana-Farber Cancer Center in Boston, are a great example of what clinical trials can offer.

-“Because this patient likely didn’t have 4 years of survival available with the things that were out there.”
+“Because this patient likely didn’t have four years of survival available with the things that were out there.”

-“I’ve been able to experience so many more moments with my friends and family especially my children.
-And I am hoping that continuing to conqure this disease it will allow me more moments in the future,” said Chris.
+“I’ve been able to experience so many more moments with my friends and family, especially my children.
+And I am hoping that continuing to conquer this disease it will allow me more moments in the future,” said Chris.

 LATEST STORIES